Teaching Your Kids About Kindness: Don't Miss the Mark

 Talk about it.
 Share articles from the news of people who are doing good deeds.
 Use everyday life examples to show how kindness was displayed.
 When someone is unkind to you and/or your child, talk about the best way to handle the situation.

 Show gratitude each day.
 Have your children share what they are thankful about over dinner or ways they experienced kindness at school.
-If you're interested in receiving a free magnet with ideas of conversation starters to keep handy in your home, click here.
+If you're interested in conversation starters to help you engage with your kids, click here.

 As the Greek storyteller Aesop said, “No act of kindness, no matter how small, is ever wasted.”
 To stay up to date with the latest tips and information for your child, subscribe to our free Health e-Hints e-newsletter.
 It’s customized for your children.
 Sign up here.